Thermally assisted magnetization reversal of a magnetic nanoparticle driven by a down-chirp microwave field pulse: Introduction

 \section{Introduction}

 Fast and energy-efficient magnetization reversal of magnetic nanoparticle draws much attention because of its application in non-volatile data storage device \cite{sun2000,woods2001,zitoun2002} and rapid information processing \cite{hillebrands2003}.
 For practical realization, a wide range of operating temperature is required which can be obtained by employing the high-anisotropy materials which belong to higher energy barrier \cite{mangin2006}.
-But the challenging issue is to find out the way to achieve the fastest magnetization reversal for high-anisotropy materials with a minimal energy.
-Purposely, in the early years, magnetization reversal was induced by a constant magnetic field \cite{hubert1998,sun2005} which requires the larger reversal time \cite{hubert1998} and it suffers from scalability and field localization issue for nano-device.
-The spin polarized electric current directly and$\slash$or indirectly becomes a potential candidate to induce magnetization reversal by spin transfer torque from itinerant electrons and$\slash$or spin orbit torque from inter-facial electrons \cite{slonczewski1996,berger1996,tsoi1998,Katine2000,Waintal2000,sun2000a,suns2003,stiles2002,bazaliys2004,koch2004,wetzels2006,manchon2008,miron2010,miron2011,liu2012}.
+But the challenging issue is to find out the way to achieve fast magnetization reversal for high-anisotropy materials with minimal energy.
+In the early years, magnetization reversal was induced by a constant magnetic field \cite{hubert1998,sun2005} which requires the larger reversal time \cite{hubert1998} and it suffers from scalability and field localization issue for nano-device.
+The spin-polarized electric current directly or indirectly becomes a potential candidate to induce magnetization reversal through spin transfer torque (STT) and$\slash$or spin orbit torque (SOT) \cite{slonczewski1996,berger1996,tsoi1998,Katine2000,Waintal2000,sun2000a,suns2003,stiles2002,bazaliys2004,koch2004,wetzels2006,manchon2008,miron2010,miron2011,liu2012}.
 However, in case of the STT-MRAM or SOT-MRAM based device fabrication, the requirement of a large current density is an obstacle since it generates Joule heat which limits the device durability and reliability \cite{grollier2003,morise2005,taniguchi2008,SUZUKI200993,zsun2006,wang2007,wange2008}.
-Later on, people digress to utilize the microwave field of constant or time dependent frequency, either with or without a polarized electric current, to induce magnetization reversal \cite{bertotti2001,sunz2006,zhu2010,thirion2003,rivkin2006,wangc2009,barros2011,barrose2013,klughertzx2014}.
+Later on, people digress to utilize the microwave field of constant or time dependent frequency, either with or without a polarized electric current, to induce magnetization reversal \cite{bertotti2001,sunz2006,denisov2006,okamoto2008,zhu2010,thirion2003,rivkin2006,wangc2009,barros2011,barrose2013,tanaka2013,klughertzx2014}.

-But the requirement of the large field amplitude and the long reversal time are emerged as limitations to realized the microwave (of constant or time dependent frequency) induced magnetization reversal device \cite{denisov2006,okamoto2008,tanaka2013}.